krainboltgreene/lack/README.md

 would like to thank:

 * Adrian Madrid, for the LiteSpeed handler.
-* Christoffer Sawicki, for the first Rails adapter and Rack::Deflater.
+* Christoffer Sawicki, for the first Rails adapter and Lack::Deflater.
 * Tim Fletcher, for the HTTP authentication code.
 * Luc Heinrich for the Cookie sessions, the static file handler and bugfixes.
 * Armin Ronacher, for the logo and racktools.